Hi-MD

 Hi-MD is a magneto-optical disc-based data storage format.
 It was a further development of the MiniDisc.
-With its release in later 2004, came the ability to use newly developed, high-capacity 1 gigabyte Hi-MD discs, in the same dimensions as MiniDisc.
+With its release in late 2004, came the ability to use newly developed, high-capacity 1 gigabyte Hi-MD discs, in the same dimensions as MiniDisc.
 The last recorder and player was discontinued in 2011.
 Blank discs stopped production in September 2012.

 Overview

 Hi-MD has several Walkman-selectable audio recording codecs, in order of quality: PCM, Hi-SP, and Hi-LP.
 Hi-MD Walkmans are backward compatible with MiniDisc playback and most can record.
 Hi-MD can store computer files and audio data.
 A bus-powered Hi-MD Walkman is seen as standard USB Mass Storage device with a FAT filesystem.

 Since the release of Sony's music management program, SonicStage 3.4, virtually all digital rights management was removed for compatible Hi-MD machines.

 In 2005, Sony released its second-generation Hi-MD devices offering native MP3 support.

 In 2005, Sony announced Hi-MD Photo.
 The Sony MZ-DH10P Walkman was released to showcase the format with a 1.3 megapixel digital camera.

 In March 2006, Sony released the MZ-RH1 Hi-MD Walkman in Japan, which was later followed in other regions.
 With this unit, Sony enabled faster-than-real time transfers from MiniDisc to computers.
 Sony made tangible speed improvements to the device over previous generations of Hi-MD recorders.
 The result being that the transfer times to and from computer are—under certain circumstances—cut in half over previous models, but still noticeably slower than flash memory and hard drive-based portables, because of the nature of the Hi-MD magneto-optical system.